dkalowsk/drafts/tooling_unification.md

 #### Why a new attribute?

+With the introduction of attributes in C++, there exists the ability to define within the language a mechanism to unify a way to communicate with external tooling and still provide proper compiler aware behaviors.
+There is some precedent for the use of attributes to control external tooling.

-A majority of external tools use a command mechanism based off of a comment C or C++ block.
+A majority of external tools use a command mechanism based off of a C or C++ comment block.
 This was historically a best practice to provide a control mechanism that would not impact any compiler, as a comment was ignored during the parsing process.
-This resulted in code modifications that were unable to be validated by a standard compiler.
-Further complicating the process, many software projects adopted a maximum column width per line of code, forcing the introduction of further heuristics to the control mechanisms to indicate a line lower or above that the behavior should apply to.
+This results in code modifications that unable to be validated by a standard compiler.
+Further complicating the process, many software projects adopt a maximum column width per line of code, forcing the introduction of further heuristics to the control mechanisms to indicate a line lower or above that the behavior should apply to.

-The use of preprocessor macros and compiler specific attribute extensions, while functional, unnecessarily increases the complexity of reading the code for any human.
-When multiple tools are utilized, a series of convoluted logic jumps may exists at their intersection, that are easily broken and not realized until much later.
+The use of preprocessor macros and compiler specific attribute extensions, unnecessarily increases the complexity of reading the code for any human.
+When multiple tools are utilized, a series of convoluted logic jumps may exist at the tooling intersections, that is easily broken and not realized until much later.

 The use of the `pragma` operators introduces other challenges.
 A compiler configured to issue warnings on unknown pragmas will now encounter the external